tfardet/NNGT/docs/index.rst

 AGNet uses three main classes:

-* GraphClass, which provides a very simple implementation over `graph_tool.Graph` (namely the addition of a name, management of excitatory and inhibitory connections, and simple access to basic graph properties
+* :class:`GraphClass`, which provides a very simple implementation over `graph_tool.Graph` (namely the addition of a name, management of excitatory and inhibitory connections, and simple access to basic graph properties
-* NeuralNetwork, which provides more detailed characteristics to emulate biological neural networks, such as classes of inhibitory and excitatory neurons, synaptic properties...
+* :class:`NeuralNetwork`, which provides more detailed characteristics to emulate biological neural networks, such as classes of inhibitory and excitatory neurons, synaptic properties...
-* InputConnect, which is a basic connectivity to feed external signals to a network
+* :class:`InputConnect`, which is a basic connectivity to feed external signals to a network

 Generation of graphs
 --------------------